 Nurture friendships.
 We get hurt by people and we heal through people.
 If we push our friends away, we are rejecting healing and hope.

 We need to become intimate with God.
 For He Himself has said, “I will never leave you nor forsake you.” ( Hebrews 13:5, NKJV), “What then shall we say to these things?
 If God is for us, who can be against us?
 He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
 (Rom 8:31-32, NKJV).

 Focus on Christ our ultimate hope.
 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose”.
 (Rom 8:28, NKJV) Do not let your problems overwhelm you talk it over with a trusted friend, a Pastor or counselor.

 The writer is the CEO/Founder -Pinnacle of Praise Show an outreach wing of Pinnacle of Praise Ministries.
 She is the Host of Pinnacle of Praise Show(TV) and In the Wings of our Stories(Radio) and the Author of a Woman of Influence: Empowered by God.
-She is a Professional Counselor, a conference & Motivational Speaker and addresses topics on Emotional and Spiritual Stability.
+She is a Minister, a Professional Counselor, a conference & Motivational Speaker and addresses topics on Emotional and Spiritual Health.

 If you would like to use content from Pinnacle of Praise Show website, on your website, please request permission by sending an email to firstname.lastname@example.org